Bloxmine/fakestore/readme.md

     - Adds hover effects to product divs and images.
     - Includes a custom font for the body text.
     - Contains commented-out media queries for responsive design (not used).

-Note: The marquee element is deprecated in HTML and should be avoided in modern web development.

 ## Instructions to run: